 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Bring on the tough stuff - there’s not just one right answer.

-- Why is a diary an effective way to learn about World War II?
+Why is a diary an effective way to learn about World War II?
 What can you learn from a diary like Anne Frank’s that you can’t learn from other sources?
-What does a diary like Anne Frank’s leave out that you need other sources to learn?
+What does a diary like Anne Frank’s leave out?

-- How do you feel about the fact that Anne’s diary was published considering the numerous very personal passages and harsh criticisms of people who later died?
+How do you feel about the fact that Anne’s diary was published, considering the numerous very personal passages and harsh criticisms of people who later died?
 Otto Frank originally edited the diary to remove such sensitive portions.
 Do you think these sections should be edited out or that the diary as a whole should be available?
-Would you have a different opinion if we were discussing the publication of the book in the 1950s as opposed to now?